How PPP Pricing Opens New Markets for Your SaaS

 Be clear that different countries have different prices.
 Poor communication can lead to customer confusion or backlash if a user discovers someone got a cheaper deal.

-Pick one or two target markets and run a quick test.
-Analyze local PPP, set a market-specific price, and compare conversion rates against a control group.
+Pick one or two target markets and run a controlled test.
+Analyze local PPP, set a market-specific price, and compare conversion against a control group.